Yosefgeda/to-do-list/README.md

 Feel free to check the [issue page](https://github.com/Yosefgeda/to-do-list/issues)

 <!-- SUPPORT -->
-If you have any question fell free to asl=k on the isted social medias.
+You can contact me for any question you have on the listed social media pages.

 If you like this project follow and give thumbs up on likedin